John Marsh (pioneer): John Marsh House

 Marsh soon began construction of a mansion built entirely of stone quarried from the nearby hills.
 Abby chose to site the house next to Marsh Creek, with a fine view of the surrounding valley and Mount Diablo.
 The present city of Brentwood, California developed north of here.
 Designed by San Francisco architect Thomas Boyd, the 7000 ft2 Gothic-Revival style home incorporated a 65 ft tower and exterior porch supported by octagonal pillars.
 The entire cost of the home did not exceed $20,000.
 Abby died in 1855, before the Stone House was completed.
 Marsh moved into the new house about three weeks before he was murdered.

 His son and daughter inherited the ranch and stone house, in which they continued to live.
 They apparently let the property fall into disrepair and decay, and eventually became renters.
 They were visited in May 1862 by William Henry Brewer and the California Geological Survey.

 The mansion still stands as part of the Marsh Creek State Park, formerly known as Cowell Ranch/John Marsh Property State Historic Park.
 The state has supported applying for status for the property as a National Historic Monument.
 The park includes 3659 acre of natural habitat.
 The mansion is on the list of National Register of Historic Places.

 The Cowell Foundation (founded by industrialist S. H. Cowell) donated the house and surrounding property to the county in 1960, with the condition that the house would be restored. it is now part of Marsh Creek State Park, which is not open to the public.
-The house has been not been restored, and awaits funding for this project.
+The house has not been restored, and awaits funding for this project.